 top of page

-• Writer's pictureEco Nature Holidays
+Writer's pictureEco Nature Holidays

 We recently had an amazing Aurora display here in the UK.
-I have had many questions from guests about how to see it and how to photograph it so thought I would write a blog on how I approach it.
+I have had many questions from guests about how to see it and how to do Aurora photography it so thought I would write a blog on how I approach it.
 There is loads of resources out there on the internet from amazing photographers so worth doing a google search but this works for me here on the west coast of Scotland.

 First thing the Aurora is happening all the time but that doesn't mean you can always see it.
 All the conditions need to be right to capture great images.
 Now I use a SLR camera but I do know people with modern smart phones have still managed decent photos.
 The condition you need are fairly common sense but here goes -